zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    signatures.

-   :data: The data to find the MIME type for.
+   :param data: The data to find the MIME type for.

-   :return_mime: Deprecated argument; does nothing, except emit a warning
+   :param return_mime: Deprecated argument; does nothing, except emit a warning
                 when false.